Makes 4 Sandwiches

 - Put the meatballs on the top rack of the oven and bake for 12 minutes.

 - Meanwhile, slice the rolls, brush the insides with olive oil, and lay open on a rimmed baking sheet.
-Add to the oven and bake for 4 minutes with the meatballs (make sure to remove before broiling the meatballs).
+Add to the oven and bake for 4 minutes with the meatballs.

-- Remove the buns, turn oven to broil and cook the meatballs for another 3 minutes.
+- Remove the rolls, turn oven to broil and cook the meatballs for another 3 minutes.

 - Remove the meatballs from the oven, leaving the oven on broil.